 "Or, if your products remain fairly static, it might be price offers that draw people in.
 Either way, you need to make sure that your search-engine marketing pushes the right products and pages so they are easy to find."

-Search engine marketing should be just one of your promotional tools, however; others could include maintaining a blog on your site which you use to flag up offers and give insights into your market.
+Search engine marketing (SEO) should be just one of your promotional tools, however; others could include maintaining a blog on your website which you use to flag up offers and give insights into your market.
 If it is readable and frequently updated, it will attract visitors.

 Reassure online customers, new and old, that you offer a secure payment option and will treat their data confidentially as these are major concerns.
 Check with your bank or other payment providers like Paypal to build a secure payment facility on your site.